-If you have already pleaded guilty on up-to 3 criminal or traffic charges in any Perth metropolitan Magistrates Court we offer fixed fee for plea in mitigation ( to minimise the penalty ).
+If you have already pleaded or intend to plead guilty on up-to 5 criminal or traffic charges in any Perth metropolitan Magistrates Court we offer fixed fee for plea in mitigation.

-The fee includes 1 appointment with Delta Legal criminal lawyer and/or 1 court appearance for a fixed fee of $990.00 or 2 appearances for $1,650.
+The fee includes 1 appointment with Delta Legal criminal lawyer and/or 1 court appearance for a fixed fee of $2,500 plus GST.

 During a trial, the accused may be tried by judge alone or by judge and jury.
 In most cases, the trials are held in an open Court where members of the public may be present.
 If the accused is a juvenile,i.e. underage, the trial will be conducted in the Children's Court.
 The victims of the offences have a right to be informed about the progress of the related trial in the Court

 The justification behind imposition of any sentence upon an offender or an accused is that the sentence should be appropriate and in context with the gravity or seriousness of the offence.
 The Sentencing Act 1995 mandates that the Court must not impose a sentence of imprisonment on an offender unless absolutely required.

 If you or a loved one has been the victim of a crime, you may be entitled to receive compensation for the harm you have suffered.

 Our team of experienced criminal compensation ls can help you understand your rights and advocate for the maximum amount of compensation available to you.

 We understand that the aftermath of a crime can be devastating, and we are dedicated to providing compassionate and skilled legal representation to help you get the justice and compensation you deserve.

 Our lawyers have extensive experience handling criminal compensation claims and are knowledgeable about the laws and processes involved.